WaterFutures/water-futures-battle/docs/problem/system-description/municipalities/nrw.md

 ---
-layout: default
+layout: level_two
-title: Demand Nodes
+title: Non Revenue Water Model
-parent: /problem/network-options/
+parent: /problem/system-description/municipalities
-parent_title: Network & Design Options
+parent_title: Municipalities
+authors:
+  - A. Artelt
+  - D. Eliades
+  - D. Zanutto
 ---

 Regarding the cost of non-revenue-water reduction, we can use something like 500-800 Euros per m3 per day.
 In the reference below (page 25) Dublin estimated the cost to 750USD, whereas in Asia they may achieve similar targets with 250-500 USD.
 An example calculation is provided below. https://documents1.worldbank.org/curated/en/385761468330326484/pdf/394050Reducing1e0water0WSS81PUBLIC1.pdf